kevinduh/sockeye-recipes3/egs/gridsearch/README.md

 This will read all the training logs from models/ subdirectory and save the EBM visualizations to ebm/ See [Post-Hoc Interpretation of Transformer Hyperparameters with Explainable Boosting Machines](https://aclanthology.org/2022.blackboxnlp-1.5.pdf) for details.

+## Cleanup

+Grid search and various AutoML methods like ASHA may generate many subdirectories, taking up much disk space.
+Use `scripts/cleanup.py` to delete some of the files in models/ programmatically.